brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 Boom!
 Our tests all passed, but the contract tests failed.
 We know this change breaks our consumers' expectations, so we can adjust our approach accordingly.
 We might choose to project a new column that is string-typed alongside the int-typed column, to make the change non-breaking and allow consumers time to update. **Crucially we, the provider, know which consumers are affected and why, and we didn't find out by breaking them!** That's a really solid foundation to build trust and understanding on.

+## Usage vs. Contracts

+A lot of insight into expectations can be gleaned from reviewing usage logs - which queries were run, by whom, when.
+I've found some challenges in doing this well, in particular that without "platform" support, a provider on a modern data warehouse won't have the usage information as it will have been logged in the consumer's account or project which the producer won't have access to.

+Even if it worked well, there's still a gap.
+A contract allows a consumer to express a critically important query that **must work**, but is only run run, say, once a year as part of financial year end reporting.
+That's a big benefit.
+Those infrequent, important queries are easily missed and broken!

 ## Comparison to dbt Model Contracts

 I've not yet played with the new contracts functionality, let alone used it in anger.
 My goal here is to get my own thoughts and experience clear, so this is a quick comparison based on my reading of the [documentation](https://docs.getdbt.com/docs/collaborate/govern/model-contracts) in May 2023 - it's shiny new functionality so the documentation may have changed by the time you read this.